Dzenly/tia/readme.md

 $ mkdir tests
 $ npm install tia

-In your debug confiuration you can use
+In your debug configuration you can use

-node --harmony mode_modules/tia/bin/tia.js
+`node mode_modules/tia/bin/tia.js`

+as engine.

 ### Using typings